 Your office desk should ideally let you type on a keyboard with your arms and hands roughly parallel to the floor, your feet flat on the floor, and your legs fitting comfortably under the desk when sitting.

 If your desk doesn't support this posture, you can invest in a keyboard tray, get a footrest, put the desk on risers, or simply try adjusting your chair's seat height.

 Adjustable-height desks allow you to switch between sitting and standing mode.

-After your desk, your chair is the most important piece of furniture in your office, especially if you sit in it for long work sessions.
+After your desk, your office chair is the most important piece of office furniture, especially if you sit in it for long work sessions.